 The Blancpain Fifty Fathoms is a watch that no longer needs an introduction.
 Based on one of the earliest dive watches, a model created in 1953, the modern Fifty Fathoms continues this tradition of robust, professionally oriented aquatic timepieces with a more luxurious approach today.
 Already available in multiple materials – steel, titanium or gold – the brand adds three new versions (ref.
 5015 and 5050) with a new titanium bracelet for a rugged, yet lightweight attire.
 And today we look at the Blancpain Fifty Fathoms Grande Date Titanium Bracelet.

-The Blancpain Fifty Fathoms is one the very first modern dive watches ever created – a watch created in 1953 for French frogmen, created by the Ministry of Defence in 1952 and by Captain Robert “Bob” Maloubier and Lieutenant Claude Riffaud.
+The Blancpain Fifty Fathoms is one the very first modern dive watches ever created – a watch created in the early 1950s by Jacques Fiechter and later adopted (and refined with the addition of magnetic shieding) by French frogmen, created by the Ministry of Defence in 1952 and by Captain Robert “Bob” Maloubier and Lieutenant Claude Riffaud.
 From the very beginning of its life, the Fifty Fathoms has been built as an instrument, a watch made for action and to resist to the most difficult environments.

 While Blancpain played a pioneering role in the definition of dive watches, the brand also made early use of innovative materials in this collection.
 According to the brand, “Blancpain’s use of titanium dates back to the early 1960s when it produced a special series of MIL-SPEC II models for US Navy minesweeper teams.
 Witness the “US Navy” timepiece purchased by the brand at an auction in 2015: its case made of nickel silver – a non-magnetic copper, zinc and nickel alloy – is fitted with a titanium back, undoubtedly used for its greater resistance to pressure.
 At that time, titanium was mainly reserved for the aerospace industry and rarely seen in watchmaking.”
 As such, Blancpain could have been one of the first watchmaking companies to use titanium.